Oleg-Miniuk/alac_challenge/README.md

 Hello to whoever is reading this.

-Here is a completed task with storing-getting the data from EP.
+Here is a completed task with storing-receiving the data from EP.

 Let me tell that it is a proto-proto-typing implementaion just for checking.